mhn998/Class-02-project/README.md

 Adds another 2 guess games, the first is about guessing number and the second is about guessing the favorite food.

+We wrap the code with functions by Ala'a.
+I was the navigator & Ala'a was the driver.

 ## Code Examples

 I used various javascript tools such as loops & conditional along with prompts and alerts to add some interactivity to the web page.
 Also I added some styles using css to make it more vital.